Legalizing the status of foreign spouses where an age difference exists

 In another judgment, an appeal of a couple with a 40-year age difference was granted.
 The couple met when the Israeli partner, who works in the diamond industry, was living in Belgium.
 They arrived in Israel and when they sought to legalize their status by way of a civil union, they were refused.
 The court overturned the refusal, and stressed that even though the couple’s relationship deviates from accepted conventions, sensitivity and caution should be exercised to prevent injury or harm to a genuine couple despite no wrongdoing on their part.

 Contact a lawyer specializing in immigration to Israel

 If you have legal questions or need assistance on anything to do with the status legalization process, we would love to help.
-The law firm Cohen, Decker, Pex & Brosh, located in Jerusalem and in Tel Aviv, specializes in immigration law and is experienced in representing foreign spouses in status legalization proceedings, including in cases where an age difference exists.
+Our law firm is located in Jerusalem and in Tel Aviv, specializes in immigration law and is experienced in representing foreign spouses in status legalization proceedings, including in cases where an age difference exists.